ConnectedBradford/CB_GuidanceForAnalysts/README.md

-# FDM_template
+# Guidance for Analysts
-FDM template repo

-## Change the title of this README to match the name of the dataset and provide basic details about the data source and FDM contents.
+Guidance to help Analysts make the most of teh Juypter Notebook environment and access to Connected Bradford data